shakirali/aiAgent/data-science/README.md

 ## Overview

-This project demonstrates a multi-agent system designed for sophisticated data analysis.
+This project is based on the [Google ADK Samples Data Science Agent](https://github.com/google/adk-samples/tree/main/python/agents/data-science) and demonstrates a multi-agent system designed for sophisticated data analysis.
 It integrates several specialized agents to handle different aspects of the data pipeline, from data retrieval to advanced analytics and machine learning.
 The system is built to interact with BigQuery, perform complex data manipulations, generate data visualizations and execute machine learning tasks using BigQuery ML (BQML).
 The agent can generate text response as well as visuals, including plots and graphs for data analysis and exploration.

+> **Note:** This project is derived from the official Google ADK samples repository.
+For the original implementation and latest updates, please refer to the [Google ADK Samples](https://github.com/google/adk-samples/tree/main/python/agents/data-science).

 ▶️ **Watch the Video Walkthrough:** [How to build a Data Science agent with ADK](https://www.youtube.com/watch?v=efcUXoMX818)

+## Modifications from Original Sample

+This implementation includes several improvements over the original Google ADK sample:

+*   **Centralized Configuration Management:** Enhanced environment variable handling with proper validation and error messages
+*   **Improved Error Handling:** Custom exception classes and better error reporting throughout the codebase
+*   **Code Quality Improvements:** Better type hints, logging, and code organization
+*   **Enhanced Documentation:** Updated setup instructions and troubleshooting guides

 ## Agent Details
 The key features of the Data Science Multi-Agent include: